nccgroup/zipdefrag/README.md

 to run the cli harness you need to set the environment variable `RUST_LOG=zipdefrag` which enables verbose terminal logging demonstrating the analysis so far.

-### Known Issues

-* Performance is currently busted for the rust implementation due to wasteful behaviour around searching for corresponding LFH chunks.
-Will fix this and learn my lesson.

 ## More to come:

 * A fast portable native executable (with python hooks) for puzzle-solving